 Compiled below is the coverage of hearing aids and related services made available to eligible Medicaid recipients in each state.
 Since the states often make revisions to the scope of their Medicaid benefits, recipients are cautioned to check their state’s Medicaid offices for possible updated coverage.

 Coverage for Children

-EPSDT is the child health component under Medicaid.
+EPSDT is the child health component under Medicaid (42 U.S.C.
+1396a(a)(10)(A); 1396d(a)(4)(B); 1396d(r)).
 EPSDT services are mandated for children from birth through age 21.
 A state must provide to Medicaid beneficiaries under age 21 hearing services, including appropriate screening, diagnostic, and treatment, including hearing aids.
 Specifically, EPSDT covers the following medically necessary audiological services for children who are at risk for hearing impairment:

 - Audiological assessments;